sgjohns1-sv/cims1/README.md

 10. Run `uwsgi -http :8000 -module cims1proj.wsgi` to start the server and run the application.

-11. The application should now be available at https://<your host IP>:8000
+11. The application should now be available at https://yourhostIP:8000

 ### Youtube